- Degree

 Specialised elective modules

-- Cemetery Gardening
+- Cemetery gardening

-- Fruit & vegetable technology
+- Fruit and vegetable technology

-- Herbs, spices & mushrooms
+- Herbs, spices and mushrooms

 - Human resources and labour management